DeanHazineh/DFlat-tensorflow/readme.md

 - a script to train neural models can be found in `DFlat/dflat/neural_optical_layer/core/trainer_models.py`
 - a script to build a cell library using RCWA_TF can be found in `DFlat/dflat/cell_library_generation/generate_cell_library.py`.

-Note: Code from V1.x may not run without small tweaks to match changes in v2.

 ### (a) install and run DFlat in Google collab:
 DFlat can be easily installed in used in the cloud on Google Collab.
 This is ideal for mac os users as tensorflow_gpu is not supported by mac.
 Google collab notebooks for the two current examples can be found in the examples folder and online at the links:
  - <a href="https://colab.research.google.com/drive/1CVZnfwPmyd6V2qdYSXI5vShGgJecMENX?usp=sharing" target="_blank">achromatic_metalens_rcwa.py</a>
  - <a href="https://colab.research.google.com/drive/1cOeSNBQ4vS6xNZlOPBQhMdcViHQHclyi?usp=sharing" target="_blank">metalens_neural.py</a>

+Note: Code from V1.x may not run without small tweaks to match changes in v2.
+These example scripts will be updated shortly.

 ### (b) install and run locally:
 To use DFlat on your own machine, first download the repository: